Parametric Mean-Field empirical Bayes in high-dimensional linear regression: Proof of main theorems

 The proof of \cref{thm:EB} builds upon recently developed finite-sample error bounds for the KS distance between the projected posterior and a Gaussian, which we state below. \begin{lemma}[Theorem 2.4 in \cite{lee2025clt}] Suppose $\beta = (\beta_1, \ldots, \beta_p) \in [-1,1]^p \stackrel{d}{\equiv} \tilde{\PP}_{\thetahat}^{A_p,w}$ (see \cref{def:rfim}).
 Define error terms $R_{1}, R_{2}$ as:

 where $\hat{\upsilon}_p$ is defined in \cref{thm:EB}.
-Then, under \cref{assmp:random design}, the following bound holds, where the hidden constant is an universal:

-\end{lemma} As the original result in \cite{lee2025clt} allows any choice of prior/base-measure $\mu$, it also holds under the estimated prior $\mu = \mu_{\thetahat}$.
+Then, under \cref{assmp:random design}, the following bound holds, where the hidden constant is an universal: { } \end{lemma} As the original result in \cite{lee2025clt} allows any choice of prior/base-measure $\mu$, it also holds under the estimated prior $\mu = \mu_{\thetahat}$.
 Here, we have slightly modified the statement in \cite{lee2025clt} (i.e. replaced an additional error term $R_{3p}$ there in terms of $R_{2}$) by replacing the bound in the third display in \citep[pg 17,][]{lee2025clt} to the following:

 We also need the following technical lemmas. \begin{lemma} Under Assumptions \ref{assmp:random design} and \ref{assmp:prior technical}, for any $\thetahat$ with $\|\thetahat - \theta_0\| = O_P\Big(\frac{1}{\sqrt{p}}\Big)$, we have